myungbeans/blueprince-mcp/README.md

 This MCP server exposes tools and resources for managing local notes (stored as .md files) that allow users to write notes, lookup information from their notes, and brainstorm with a companion MCP client as they play through the video game Blue Prince.
 This is designed to help players make connections and recall things they've seen and experienced while avoiding spoilers from online resources.

-**⚠️ IMPORTANT: SPOILER-FREE USAGE**
+**⚠️ IMPORTANT: SPOILER-AWARE USAGE**

 This MCP server is designed to preserve your Blue Prince gameplay experience.
 When used with an MCP client (e.g. Claude Desktop):
-- The Client will ONLY use information from your notes
+- **Primary Source**: The Client prioritizes information from your notes
+- **Filtered External Access**: The Client MAY use external Blue Prince knowledge, but ONLY for content you've already discovered
+- **Spoiler Protection**: External information is filtered to show only what you've documented in your notes
-- The Client cannot and will not reference external Blue Prince information
+- **Consent Required**: The Client will ask permission before sharing potentially spoiling external information
-- Spoiler prevention rules are automatically provided as an MCP resource
+- **Smart Filtering**: Automatic spoiler prevention rules are provided as an MCP resource
-- The Client will have access to explicit spoiler prevention guidelines
+- **Discovery Preservation**: Focus remains on your documented experiences and discoveries

 ## Features